TheCoreTeam/core_scheduler/example/gpt2/README.md

 ## Future Development
 We are actively working on integrating advanced features such as:

 * Mixed Precision Training: Current support for fp16 and bf16 types.
 Future releases will include automatic mixed precision (AMP) support.
+(Done.)
+* Kernel Fusion: Fusing fusible operators to speed up training and save existing.
 * Advanced Distributed Strategies: Planning to introduce Zero and 3D parallelism for efficient scaling across multiple GPUs and nodes.